Codefreyy/social-running/README.md

 In order to have acces to the aplication, please log in using the admin account :
    - username : admin
    - password : admin

+   You'll then have access to the admin profile with existing runs and participations.